Send the link below via email or IMCopy

 Our hero is kidnapped or someone close to the hero is taken away.

 The Hero creates a special emotional bond with another character.

 This union may take place entirely within the hero.

 Atonement with the Father

-In this step the hero must confront and be initiated by whatever holds the ultimate power in his life.
+In this step the hero must confront whatever holds the ultimate power in his life.

 In many myths and stories this is the father, or a father figure who has power over life and death.

 This is the center point of the journey.
 All the previous steps have been moving into this place, all that follows will move out from it.

 For the transformation to take place, the hero must be “killed” so that the new self can come into being.